 These one-on-one collaborations benefit students by providing them the an opportunity to put classroom knowledge into practice, exercise their creativity, and experience the thrill of making new discoveries.
 Student-faculty research has been the Biology Department's great success story.
-Over the past 7 years these collaborations have resulted in 203 posters or papers presented at meetings and conferences, and several peer-reviewed publications with student-faculty co-authors.

 "I have learned more in the lab than I have ever learned in the classroom.
 Doing research using cutting edge technology teaches you more than just how to run protocols.
 You learn why things work the way they do, especially when things don't work out, and that persistence and consistency is vital in all forms of research.
 Working with Dr. Turtinen has been an invaluable experience and has been the highlight of my undergraduate career."